-- 15.1 While both schools have achieved a great deal, they acknowledge that there is always more that can be done to promote equality.
-It will use the Equality Plan to help drive its work forward. - 15.2 Elveden and Forest recognise that it has finite resources and will be unable to achieve all the desired changes at once.
+15.1 While Elveden Academy has achieved a great deal, they acknowledge that there is always more that can be done to promote equality.
+It will use the Equality policy to help drive its work forward.

+- 15.2 Elveden Academy recognise that it has finite resources and will be unable to achieve all the desired changes at once.
 The duties under the various acts are proportionate in that the weight given to equality should be proportionate to its relevance to a particular function.
 In practice, this means that the schools will need to continue to give greatest consideration and resources to those areas it assesses as having the greatest need.
-Improving pupil achievement where differential has been found to exist and promoting an inclusive environment are areas where particular attention, therefore, might be focussed. - 15.3 Through its auditing process and the development of this plan, including taking account of the views of those consulted during this process, the school's governing body have identified a range of equality and diversity priorities for action over the three years of the Plan.
-These are detailed in the action plans attached.
+Improving pupil achievement where differential has been found to exist and promoting an inclusive environment are areas where particular attention, therefore, might be focussed. - 15.3 Through its auditing process and the development of this policy, including taking account of the views of those consulted during this process, the school's governing body have identified a range of equality and diversity priorities for action over the three years of the policy.
+These will be detailed in the school development plan and published on the school website.